ltc-1982/Elk-Project-2020/README.md

 This document contains the following details:

-Description of the Topologu
+1.Description of the Topologu
-Access Policies
+2.Access Policies
-ELK Configuration
+3.ELK Configuration
-  Beats in Use
+ * Beats in Use
-  Machines Being Monitored
+ * Machines Being Monitored
-How to Use the Ansible Build
+4.How to Use the Ansible Build

 Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.

-TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?
+Load balancing is a methodical and efficient distributor of network or application traffic across multiple servers in a shared network.
+The load balancer sits between client devices and backend servers, receiving and then distributing incoming requests to any available server capable of fulfilling particular request.

+An advantage of using a jump box, is the fact that it prevents all your networs VM's exposer to the public.
+We can do monitoring and logging on a single box.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the application and system infustructure.

-TODO: What does Filebeat watch for?
-TODO: What does Metricbeat record?
+Filebeat enables analysts to monitor files for suspicious changes.

+Metricbeat makes it easy to collect specific information about the machines in the network.

 The configuration details of each machine may be found below.
 Note: Use the Markdown Table Generator to add/remove values from the table.